-A rough guide is to expect you to be able to fully hyperextend both your knees on the day of surgery.
+A rough guide is to expect you to be able to fully hyperextend your knee on the day of surgery.
 It is very important for you to maintain this.
-After four weeks you should have full movement in your knees
+After four weeks you should have full movement in your knee that is the same as the movement in your other knee.